 Those who have a tendency to grind their teeth often express discontent with the fact that the device does not last very long.
 While this may be true, it is also the case for just about any other product on the market.

 Some report having a difficult time keeping it in their mouth the entire night.
-After a few nights you should get use to wearing it and it will usually stay in the entire night.
+After a few nights, you should get used to wearing it and it will usually stay for the entire night.
 If you are still having trouble, consider remolding it to better fit your mouth.
 Be careful as they can only be remolded 3 or 4 times.
 Doing this too often can weaken the soft rubber material and render the device useless.